Push notifications SDK for iOS

-If using APNS, in your Ortto account Settings Push notifications iOS notifications Setup you simply need to select the Keys tab and provide the keys and IDs specified.
+If using APNS, in your Ortto account Settings>Push notifications>iOS notifications you simply need to select the Keys tab and provide the keys and IDs specified.

-Push notifications only work on real devices and the iOS simulator will not be able to register for push notifications from Apple.
+NOTE: Push notifications only work on physical devices and the iOS simulator will not be able to register for push notifications from Apple.

 Install

-There are three key elements to the SDK installation:
+There are five key elements to the SDK installation:

-1. Install the and initialize SDK — install and initialize the relevant Firebase or APNs packages along with Ortto’s iOS SDK.
+Install the and initialize SDK — install and initialize the Ortto iOS SDK along with the relevant Firebase or APNs packages.

 Firstly, you’ll need to set up your dependencies.
-Below are instructions for each Swift package manager and Cocoapods, simply expand the section relevant to you.
+Below are instructions for both Swift package manager and Cocoapods, simply expand the section relevant to you.

 Instructions for Swift package manager

-1. In Xcode, in your app’s project, select File Add Packages.
+In Xcode, in your app’s project, select File>Add Packages.

-2. In the package manager, paste the URL for Ortto’s iOS SDK GitHub repository: https://github.com/autopilot3/ortto-push-ios-sdk.
+In the package manager, paste the URL and search for Ortto’s iOS SDK GitHub repository: https://github.com/autopilot3/ortto-push-ios-sdk.

 At Dependency Rule, we recommend you set Up to Next Major Version to keep your app up to date with the latest SDK, including new features that are added.